Note

-This guide shows you not only how to create a command system that will detect the placement of certain blocks in particular areas of a world, but also how to give visual clues to players about what they need to do to win.
-The world will give a player one diamond the first time they place each block of wool in the correct spot, to encourage them.
-However, to discourage players from placing the same color wool in the same spot over and over and getting a diamond each time (not that anyone would do that) we are going to make it where the system only rewards them the first time they place each color of wool block correctly.
-When all three blocks are placed correctly, the player gets a diamond block.
+Let's make a game within Minecraft: Bedrock Edition, using command blocks!
+You'll create a system that detects the placement of certain blocks in particular areas of a world, and give visual clues to players about what they need to do to win.
+Players will get one diamond the first time they place a block of wool in the correct spot.
+To discourage players from placing the same color wool in the same spot over and over and getting a diamond each time (not that anyone would do that), we'll make it so the system only rewards them the first time they place each color of wool block correctly.
+Afer that, players will need to place all three kinds of wool blocks correctly to get another diamond block.

 The setup

-You will want to start with a creative mode world that has its coordinates shown.
-Build a monument that looks sort of like a dark prismarine couch that has stained glass windows to indicate what colors of wool should be placed in front of them on the "couch cushions."
-Of course you can build any sort of monument you like - the most important part is that there are spaces where a user can place wool and that you make note of the coordinates where each color of wool should be placed.
-You will need those coordinates later when you set up the command blocks.
+You'll want to start with a creative mode world that has its coordinates shown.
+Build a monument with spaces for the three blocks of wool, with an indication of which goes where.
+The monument we built looks sort of like a dark prismarine couch with stained glass windows to indicate what colors of wool should be placed in front of them on the "couch cushions."
+You can build any sort of monument you like—the important part is that there are spaces where a user can place wool, and that you make note of the coordinates where each color of wool should be placed.
+You'll need those coordinates later when you set up the command blocks.

 /scoreboard objectives add wool_placed dummy